 Smoothie bowls are a great way to enjoy a delicious and nutritious breakfast without having to spend a lot of time making it.
-Just toss all of the ingredients for this blackberry smoothie bowl in a blender and sprinkle with a few toppings!
-It’s quick, beautiful and an easy way to boost your vitamin content and energy in the mornings.
+Just toss all of the ingredients for this blackberry smoothie bowl into a blender and sprinkle with a few nutrient-dense toppings!
+It’s quick and beautiful and is an easy way to boost your vitamin content, fiber, and energy in the mornings.

 What Is The Difference Between A Smoothie And A Smoothie Bowl?

 Good question!
 If you put them side by side, there are a few obvious differences that you will notice.

 If you are in need of a good blender, this is the one that I use!
 It is affordable and really works well!
 Ninja Professional 72 Oz Countertop Blender with 1000-Watt Base and Total Crushing Technology

 Do you have 60 seconds and some cut-up fruit garnishes?
 Then you can enjoy this blackberry smoothie bowl!
 This recipe makes 1 serving, just double it for two servings.

 - Place frozen blackberries in a blender.
 Pour in 1/3 cup of hemp milk, and add the banana.
 You can use a frozen banana if you like, but you may need to adjust the amount of milk.
 Blend until fully smooth, about 45 seconds.
 You can also use unsweetened almond milk, or whatever milk you desire.

 - Pour it into a bowl, and garnish with whatever desired toppings that you, like cut-up fruits, nuts, and seeds!
 I sprinkled flaxseed meal down the middle and aligned the sides with sliced raspberries and blackberries.
 I sprinkled poppy seeds and topped them with golden berries for a bright yellow pop of color!
 Your easy smoothie bowl is done!